 Mobile releases are the only products indicated by version and are released in a phased rollout.
 The features indicated in release notes may not immediately be available to users at the time of the release notes availability.

 The Canvas Community makes it easy to get updates for one, several, or all Canvas products.
-You can follow a specific product release notes subspace, or you can set up custom activity streams to follow specific content updates by tags.
+You can subscribe to specific release notes or an individual post.
+Learn how to subscribe to Community content.